 While you can’t change the hardness of your bowling ball, you can maintain your ball for optimum performance.
 Basic maintenance includes wiping your ball before every shot you take.
 Wiping your ball often will help it to roll consistently, and it will also prevent the ball’s coverstock from absorbing oil.
 When you finish a playing session, you should wipe down your bowling ball with an appropriate commercial cleaner as well.

 After every 75 games or so, it’s generally advisable to use a liquid detergent to thoroughly clean your ball.
 Of course, it’s also wise to clean your bowling towel, too.
 It’s debatable how often you should surface or resurface your bowling ball for peak performance.
-Some sources say you should resurface after sixty games while others suggest you can play more than four times that number of matches before you’ll need to resurface your ball.
+Some sources say you should resurface after 60 games, while others suggest you can play more than four times that number of matches before you’ll need to resurface your ball.

 DIY Bowling Ball Resurfacing Tools